 - The type of fabric: Some fabrics are more effective than others at blocking UV radiation.
 Some synthetic materials like acrylic, polyester, nylon and lycra or rayon tend to reflect more UV and are therefore more protective.

 - Colour: The darker the better.
-You might be tempted to wear light colours in hot sunny weather, but the UPF rating is higher for darker colours because they absorb more UV rays, compared to the same fabric in a lighter colour.
+The UPF rating is higher for darker colours because they absorb more UV rays, compared to the same fabric in a lighter colour.

 - Thickness and weight: The thicker and heavier the better.